dariosharp/self-hosted-cloud/hardware/README.md

 **Overall**: in case of failure on a disk, RAID 5 require a lot of time to duplicate data on a new HDD but the space is devide in 1/3.

-# Hard Disk Drive
-Chossing the board was not very timing consuming, I just whatched some videos on youtube, and I foud my solution.
-Instead,the HDD choise was not easy, it required long time.
+## How to chose the disks
-Once decided the RAID it is also important to decide what type HDD buy.
+Once decided the RAID it time to decide what type HDD buy.

-## How to chose the HDD
 Even if HDD appear an easy task to chose, it is important to be carefoul and take in in mind a couple of thinks.
 - Fists the space: more TBs the HDD has more likely are failures.
 So it is generally not reccomanded to buy.
 - Second the tecnology: SSD or HDD?
 SSD is more expensive then HDD but reuire less energy and more reliable.
 I decide use HDD due to the price, SSD today is 2.5 time the price of HDD.
 - Third CMR vs SMR: